Test driving the Onewheel+ XR on the streets of New York

 There's a horizontal blue line across the raised portion of the board.
 That line visually separates two sensors under the pad.
 When a foot is placed across both parts of the line the board can be rocked to a level position where it will self-balance.
 From that point, you shift your weight to your left or right foot, and from heel to toe, to steer the Onewheel.

 One final feature in the app is a global leaderboard, where you can see who's put in the most miles or longest riding streak.
-I'm currently at 457 miles, but that's only good enough to rank as No. 508.
-I chatted with the current No. 6 milage rider, who goes by @Stevie_Wondaa, and he summed up the experience by saying something I completely agree with: "The Onewheel is easy to learn, but hard to master."
+I'm currently at 457 miles, but that's only good enough to rank as #508.
+I chatted with the current number-six milage rider, who goes by @Stevie_Wondaa, and he summed up the experience by saying something I completely agree with: "The Onewheel is easy to learn, but hard to master."

 Fastest gaming laptops, ranked: All the most-powerful gaming laptops tested in the CNET Labs.